leonardo-michelotti/leonardo-michelotti/README.md

 ### 🧠 About Me
 - Passionate about technology and software development.
 - Always learning and improving my skills.
-- Currently working on various projects in Python and Java.
+- Currently working on various projects in Python with pandas, Django, and openpyxl.

 ### 📫 How to Reach Me